 So it’s only a few weeks until you get on a plane and fly off to Europe.
 You’ve spent months planning your perfect backpacking Europe route.
 You’ve saved for your trip and know your daily budget back to front.
-You’ve narrowed down the list of hostels you want to stay at in each city.
-Yet as your trip gets closer and closer, have you wondered what you may have forgotten?
-Never fear!
-Here’s our list of 18 backpacking Europe essentials that we never fail to bring on any trip.
+Yet as your trip gets closer and closer, have you wondered what you may have forgotten to pack?
+Don’t fear!
+We’ve compiled our list of backpacking Europe essentials that we never fail to bring on any trip.

-These items are often left at home by travellers who get caught up in the excitement of their trip and can be difficult to pick up on the road, particularly in Eastern Europe and the Balkans.
+These items are often left at home by travellers who get caught up in the excitement of their trip and can be difficult to pick up on the road, particularly in Eastern Europe and the Balkan countries.

 18 Must-Have Backpacking Europe Essentials

 1. Packing Cubes

 I honestly don’t know how I used to travel without these before.
 My backpack was always a mess and I would have to take everything out to find the one item I was searching for.
-These days, even if I’m only going on a short weekend getaway, I always take my Eagle Creek compression packing cubes (also available on REI here or direct from Eagle Creek here).
+These days, even if I’m only going on a short weekend getaway, I always take my Eagle Creek compression packing cubes (also available direct from Eagle Creek here).

 They are incredibly lightweight, come in a range of sizes, compress my items and make finding things a breeze.
 They will score you great karma points if you are staying in a hostel as you won’t be that one traveller that seems to always be rustling plastic bags in the early hours of the morning!